wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 Server-side distributed operations are all operations that originate as a distributed operation in the server or one of its peers.
 Region invalidation in the server is not forwarded to the client.

-**Note:** To maintain a unified set of data in your servers, do not do local entry invalidation in your server regions.
+**注意:** To maintain a unified set of data in your servers, do not do local entry invalidation in your server regions.

 **Server-to-Client Message Tracking**